What is Carrier-grade NAT (CGN/CGNAT)?

 How A10 Networks Can Help

-A10 devices leave the competition behind with large number of features supported, superior processing power while being extremely cost-efficient (typically 10x to 100x lower cost per subscriber versus traditional network vendors).
-A single A10 device provides more power than multiple hyper-expensive chassis-based processing cards that are part of large networking vendors’ NAT solutions.
+A10 Thunder CGN provide a complete Carrier Grade NAT solution with superior processing power while being extremely cost-efficient (typically 10x to 100x lower cost per subscriber versus traditional network vendors).
+A single A10 hardware appliance provides more power than multiple hyper-expensive chassis-based processing cards that are part of large networking vendors’ NAT solutions.